Arizona Dream Act Coalition, et al v. Brewer

 The American Civil Liberties Union, along with a coalition of civil rights organizations, filed a class-action lawsuit challenging Arizona Governor Jan Brewer’s unconstitutional executive order, which denies driver’s licenses to a specific class of immigrant youth despite their being authorized to live and work in the United States.

-The ACLU, the ACLU of Arizona, the National Immigration Law Center (NILC), and the Mexican American Legal Defense and Education Fund (MALDEF), along with cooperating counsel Polsinelli Shughart, PC, are challenging Governor Brewer’s executive order in the U.S. District Courtin Phoenixon behalf of ADAC, and individuals who are being denied Arizona driver’s licenses even though the federal government has authorized their presence in the country.
-The lawsuit says Arizona’s policy violates the Supremacy Clause of the U.S. Constitution by interfering with federal immigration law, and also violates the Fourteenth Amendment’s Equal Protection Clause by discriminating against certain non-citizens.
+In November of 2012, the ACLU, the ACLU of Arizona, the National Immigration Law Center (NILC), and the Mexican American Legal Defense and Education Fund (MALDEF) challenged Governor Brewer’s executive order in the U.S. District Court in Phoenix on behalf of ADAC, and individuals who are being denied Arizona driver’s licenses even though the federal government has authorized their presence in the country.
+The lawsuit says Arizona’s policy violates the Fourteenth Amendment’s Equal Protection Clause by discriminating against certain non-citizens, and also violates the Supremacy Clause of the U.S. Constitution by interfering with federal immigration law.

 While the DACA program provides a temporary lifeline for many DREAMers who have been forced to lead hidden lives, it does not negate the need for Congress to enact federal legislation that provides a path to citizenship for many young people who came here as children, graduated from high school or served in the military, such as the DREAM Act.
 For over a decade, leaders in the business, military, education and faith communities have been calling for passage of such legislation in order to allow undocumented youth to fully and meaningfully contribute to American society.
 The DACA program also does not address the basic need to comprehensively fix our broken immigration system and provide permanent relief for qualifying hard working persons now forced to live in the shadows by outmoded laws and widespread bias.